MXM and Wolf Cousins: Max, Rami, and Maratone Studios

 During the time that Denniz was absent from Cheiron, Max began getting closely affiliated with record producer Rami Yacoub, who was already known for his work with Lutricia McNeal, and was hired just before Denniz's death.
-Rami cited him as his music industry "godfather" and mentor throughout his career and stated that it was an honor to finally get to work with Max and the people we was surrounded by the most at Cheiron.
-Rami began working directly on numerous projects, beginning with Solid HarmoniE's single edit of "To Love Once Again" and also producing "...Baby One More Time" with Max, which kickstarted and skyrocketed the career of Britney Spears.
+Rami cited him as his music industry "godfather" and mentor throughout his career and stated that it was an honor to finally get to work with Max and his creative partners at Cheiron.
+Rami began working directly on numerous projects, beginning with Solid HarmoniE's single edit of "To Love Once Again" and also producing "...Baby One More Time" with Max, which kickstarted the career of Britney Spears.
 Some of the sessions with Britney in particular were done in collaboration with Denniz, recording a number of six songs for her debut album ...Baby One More Time, but none of them made the final cut.
-The song became the most successful song in Max's career and in Cheiron history and peaked at number 1 in every country it charted in, which made it one of the best-selling singles of all time, as well as the greatest debut single of all time.
+The song became the most successful song in Max's career and in Cheiron history and peaked at number 1 in every country it charted in, which made it one of the best-selling singles of all time, as well as making Rolling Stone's list of the 100 greatest singles of all time.

 In 1999, they contributed to four other tracks from Britney's album, including the equally successful singles "(You Drive Me) Crazy" and "Born to Make You Happy", and worked on album material for Gary Barlow and Westlife.
-Max, Lundin and Andreas Carlsson also took part in Backstreet Boys' hit single "I Want It That Way", which became known as one of the boy band's most signature songs and was even quoted "genre-transcending", compared to their previously released hits, and Celine Dion's hit "That's the Way It Is", which sonically took to a different direction than most of her other hit songs over the century to where some critics labelled it as being "more uptempo".
-In the turn of the century, Max and Rami recorded and produced more material for what would be Britney's second album Oops!...
-I Did It Again, spawning hits like "Stronger", "Lucky" and, of course, its title track, which was made the lead single.
+Max, Lundin and Andreas Carlsson also took part in Backstreet Boys' hit single "I Want It That Way", which became a staple of the band's discography, and Celine Dion's hit "That's the Way It Is", which sonically took to a different direction than most of her other hit songs over the century which labelled it as "more up-tempo".
+In the turn of the century, Max and Rami recorded and produced more material for Britney's second album Oops!...
+I Did It Again, spawning hits like "Stronger", "Lucky" and its title track, which was made the lead single.
 Cheiron's final projects covered artists like Jessica Folcker, Westlife and Backstreet Boys until Max and Tom Talomaa decided that the studio should close its doors.
 In August 2000, they announced on the studio's website, "Cheiron was created with the intention of having fun, making a few hits and not getting too serious about it.
 We feel the 'hype' of Cheiron has become bigger than [the studio] itself and it's time to quit while we're ahead."